The Statute of Limitations on Nursing Home Abuse Cases in Arkansas

 Nursing homes are a haven for our elderly and infirm loved ones.
 You should not have to worry that nursing homes responsible for the safety and daily care of your family member are abusing them.
 Unfortunately, some healthcare workers exploit the trust placed in them by nursing home residents and their families.
 If you or a family member was a victim of nursing home abuse, contact an experienced Fayetteville nursing home abuse lawyer today.
 Ken Kieklak, Attorney at Law, has almost two decades of experience fighting for the rights of abused nursing home residents.
-Ken, as an experienced Arkansas nursing home abuse attorney, will help you and your family hold negligent nursing homes accountable for their actions.
+Ken, as an experienced Fort Smith nursing home abuse attorney, will help you and your family hold negligent nursing homes accountable for their actions.
 Fayetteville AR personal injury lawyer Ken Kieklak is here to explain the statute of limitations on nursing home abuse cases in Arkansas.

 What Does the Statute of Limitations Do in Nursing Home Negligence Cases?

 The statute of limitations determines the amount of time that an abused person has to file their nursing home negligence lawsuit with the court.
 In Arkansas, the statute of limitations for nursing home negligence claims is three years from the date of the abuse.
 This means that you must file your negligence lawsuit with the court within three years or the court may bar your claim.

 In some cases, a family member may file on behalf of an abused nursing home resident if a disability or other illness will make it difficult for them to file their case.
 If you believe your family member was abused and you are unsure of when the abuse started, you should contact a lawyer immediately.
 Depending on the circumstances of your case, there may be methods available to delay your filing deadline.